 There are a number of barriers to overcome to make a workplace family-friendly.
 Managers often do not know how to manage all this flexibility, so take the easy option, non-approval.
 Inadequate training of managers in how to manage flexibility is a barrier to change.

 Even where policies are family-friendly, unless managers actually support them, they will not be used.
-Many staff will be afraid that to use the policies will derail their careers, so this barrier needs to be openly discussed.
+Many staff will be afraid that using the policies will derail their careers, so this barrier needs to be openly discussed.

 Often work/family policies are seen as policies only for women and the women who use them are generally seen as having their loyalty split between their families and the organisation and are, therefore “suspect’.
 Policies need to be broad enough to cover families of all types and the culture of suspicion needs to be tackled head-on.

 Where policies only support families with young children, resentment is often triggered amongst other staff.
 Strategies must be inclusive of all employees with different care and study responsibilities.

 Another barrier is the value of “face time” – the longer you are at your desk, the higher you are valued.
 This particularly impacts part-time employees.
 This contrasts with valuing the contribution, no matter how or where it was arrived at.

 The bottom line is the support of the manager is crucial in assisting employees with family responsibilities to reduce stress levels as they attempt to balance often conflicting responsibilities.
 A climate of honesty and ‘give and take’ is the one that needs to be cultivated within a workplace for this to work.